 As you complete the course with your final assignment, you'll have the opportunity to reflect on your work in the course.

 What you must do in this unit

 - Submit the required Reflective paragraph (20 points).

-- Post in the discussion forum a comment on what you found most interesting about your study in this course.
+- Post on your blog (5 points) a comment on what you found most interesting about your study in this course.
 Please also include a suggestion for improving the course.
 Suggestions are very valuable as we are always making revisions to the course.
-(5 points)